 - The log book (V5C) for the vehicle.

 - A GB sticker if your number plate has the Euro symbol; a national flag of England, Scotland or Wales; or letters and numbers with no flag or identifier – but from 28 September 2021, you'll need a UK sticker instead.

 You don't need a GB sticker if your number plate includes the GB identifier on its own or with the Union flag.

 What is a Green Card?

 A Green Card is a document that proves you have insurance to legally drive in the country you're visiting.
-Although it's called a Green Card, it doesn't have to be printed on green paper.
 It's also called the International Motor Insurance Card and is used in countries worldwide.